instead-hub/instead/doc/stead3-en.md

 > It should be noted that when calling the handler 'the onenter' pointer to
 > current scene (here()) **not yet changed**!!!
 In there INSTEAD
 > handlers 'exit' (leaving the room) and 'enter' (entering the room),
-> which are called already _posle_ how the transition happened.
+> which are called already _after_ how the transition happened.
 These
 > handlers are recommended when there is no
 > need to forbid the transition.